Corey Feldman Has ‘Concerns’ That Michael Jackson Was Grooming Him

 — NME (@NME) April 26, 2019

 Feldman previously supported Jackson on social media, which caught the actor some flack.
-He asked why Jackson, who had so many opportunities to be sexual other young boys, only decide to sexually abuse Safechuck and Robson.
+He asked why Jackson, who had so many opportunities to be sexual other young boys, only decided to sexually abuse Safechuck and Robson.

-“… how did he control those urges so well, while so blatantly sexual w those 2 boys?”
+“How did he control those urges so well, while so blatantly sexual w those 2 boys?”

 As The Inquisitr reported, Jackson’s former bodyguard, Matt Fiddes, recently took to Instagram to say that he was going to defend the King of Pop “when the time comes.”
 He suggests that the new allegations against Jackson are calculated and timed after the singer’s death so he can’t defend himself.